-One of our most elegant and showy ornamental trees is the magnolia.
+One of our most elegant and showy ornamental trees is the magnolia tree.
 Magnolias may be deciduous or evergreen.
 The evergreen magnolias provide cheery greenery in the drab doldrums of winter and are therefore valued for their leathery foliage.
 There are several magnolia evergreen varieties from which to choose.
-First you need to decide on the size and attributes which best suit your garden.
+First, you need to decide on the size and attributes that best suit your garden.

 Evergreen Magnolia Trees